taglia3/CircularSpinner/README.md

 CircularSpinner.hide()
 ```

-## Delegate
-There's one method in the CircularSpinnerDelegate that you can use to customize the appearance of the percentual Label:

 # Usage (example in Objective-C)
 You can present the circular spinner from anywhere by calling the `show()` class method.